-At the heart of the ANS (autonomic nervous system) Rewire program was the recognition that my symptoms were caused by an nervous system imbalance.
+At the heart of the ANS Rewire program was the recognition that my symptoms were caused by a nervous system imbalance.
 Stress - both physical stress (like malnutrition and inflammation from undiagnosed celiac disease) and emotional stress (like medical school) - can contribute to the nervous system becoming overwhelmed and sending exaggerated danger signals to the conscious mind in the form of fatigue and/or pain.
 Theoretically, the nervous system has the potential to be rehabilitated through the reduction and then gentle reintroduction of stressors.

 And guess what - it worked!

 After 6 nightmarish years of unrelenting fatigue, I started on the path to healing.
 I got off all of my meds and almost all of my supplements.
 I finally graduated from medical school and then my healing really took off.
 As of this writing in May of 2021 (the end of my second year of residency which, trust me, was plenty stressful) I am 100% symptom free.
 I have my life back and I am full of gratitude that I have the privilege to practice medicine.
 There were so many times I feared chronic fatigue would take that from me.
 When I go to the grocery store, I park as far away from the entrance as I can because it's a miracle that I am able to walk all the way across the parking lot, do my shopping and then walk all the way back.